Trendyol/stove/README.md

 # What is Stove?

-Stove is a an end-to-end testing framework that simplifies testing by managing physical dependencies and your application in a unified way.
+Stove is an end-to-end testing framework that simplifies testing by managing physical dependencies and your application in a unified way.
 Write infrastructure-agnostic but component-aware tests in Kotlin, regardless of your JVM-based tech stack.